-PHYSICAL THERAPIST ASSISTANT - ASSOCIATE IN APPLIED SCIENCE
+PHYSICAL THERAPIST ASSISTANT ASSOCIATE IN APPLIED SCIENCE

 Physical Therapist Assistants (PTA) are educated, skilled health care workers who work under the supervision of a Physical Therapist (PT).
-PTAs' assist in implementing physical therapy interventions in accordance with an established plan of care.
-Physical Therapist Assistants perform various treatment procedures as delegated by a Physical Therapist.
-Treatments may involve the therapeutic use of water, massage, ultrasound, and the thermal properties of light and electricity to promote healing and relieve pain.
+PTA's assist in implementing physical therapy interventions in accordance with an established plan of care.
+Physical Therapist Assistants perform various treatment procedures which may involve the therapeutic use of water, massage, ultrasound, and the thermal properties of light and electricity to promote healing and relieve pain.
 The assistant also implements exercise programs designed for the restoration of strength, endurance, coordination, relaxation, and range of motion.